Practical / Beginner

 Don't make plans you can't bail on for the first 48 hours.
 Reschedule the dinner.
 Push the workout.
 You can come back to your normal week by day three or four.
 The first 48 hours are for observing your body, not pushing it.

 And finally: write down how you feel each day for the first week.
-Most patients forget by month three what those early days were actually like, which makes dose decisions harder later.
+Many users forget by month three what those early days were actually like, which makes dose decisions harder later.
 A simple note in your phone is enough.

 When to talk to someone

 Most first-injection experiences go smoothly.
-The vast majority of patients tell me afterward that they were more anxious than they needed to be.
+The vast majority of users report afterward that they were more anxious than they needed to be.
 But there are a few situations where you should reach out.

 If the side effects are severe enough to disrupt eating or hydration for more than 24 hours, talk to a provider before your next injection.
 The dose may need to be adjusted, or the planned ramp may need to slow down.